 Camp Opportunity is devoted to breaking the cycle of abuse and neglect in Maryland.
 Children ages 8-11 who are victims of physical, sexual or neglectful abuse are referred by Social Services and attend a fun, safe, one-week reprieve from their troubled households.
 Children attend free and have a 1-on-1 mentor where they can feel a sense of dignity and self-worth.
-Deer Creek Chorale will acquire new student back packs and fill them with school supplies to begin the 2019 school year.
+Deer Creek Chorale acquired new student back packs and filled them with school supplies to begin the 2019 school year.
 As part of our commitment to Camp Opportunity, we partnered with the Deer Creek Youth, Goucher College, Fallston High School, and Maryland All-State Honors choirs for the packed concert “With One Voice” at Goucher College, raising $3000 for the Camp.

 2018 Partner: Pennies for Peace